31 May Filial Play Therapy: A Guide for Parents

 1. How does filial therapy’s efficacy compare to PCIT?

-2. What toy kits meet APT standards for home sessions?
+2. What toy kits are appropriate for home sessions?

 3. Are there Medicaid-covered filial therapy providers?